 Mowing Your Lawn — Mulch or Bag the Clippings?

-Keeping a lawn weed free and dark green is a partnership-fertilizer and weed control play a part in this—the other part is how and when you mow your lawn.
+Keeping a lawn weed-free and dark green is a partnership fertilizer and weed control plays a part in this—the other part is how and when you mow your lawn.
 Proper mowing can make all the difference in the look of your lawn and set it apart from the rest.
 We would love to help you with your lawn!
 Call us at 662-534-4535 or visit lawnandpest.net/estimate.